-Proposed condition of authorisation
+Condition of authorisation

-- 5.6.
-The ACCC may specify conditions in an authorisation.23 The legal protection provided by the authorisation does not apply if any of the conditions are not complied with.24 - 5.7.
-The ACCC may specify conditions in circumstances where, although the relevant public benefit test is met, without the conditions the ACCC would not be prepared to exercise its discretion in favour of authorisation.25 - 5.8.
-The ACCC considers it appropriate to specify a reporting condition so that it can maintain an appropriate level of oversight in the current dynamic environment. - 5.9.
-The ACCC proposes to grant authorisation subject to the following conditions: - (a) The NPSA will provide fortnightly reports to the ACCC to be published on the ACCC's public register (subject to the ACCC deciding to exclude material from the register) (the Fortnightly Report).
+- 5.9.
+The ACCC may specify conditions in an authorisation.
+The legal protection provided by the authorisation does not apply if any of the conditions are not complied with. - 5.10.
+The ACCC may specify conditions in circumstances where, although the relevant public benefit test is met, without the conditions the ACCC would not be prepared to exercise its discretion in favour of authorisation. - 5.11.
+The ACCC considers it appropriate to specify a reporting condition so that it can maintain an appropriate level of oversight in the current dynamic environment. - 5.12.
+The ACCC grants authorisation subject to the following conditions: - (a) The NPSA will provide fortnightly reports to the ACCC to be published on the ACCC's public register (subject to the ACCC deciding to exclude material from the register, as requested by the NPSA) (the Fortnightly Report).
 The Fortnightly Report shall report on any meetings, discussions, developments and decisions in relation to the Proposed Conduct as the COVID-19 pandemic evolves.
-The Fortnightly Report must include, insofar as the following information has not already been provided in a previous Fortnightly Report:
+The Fortnightly Report must include, insofar as the following information has not already been provided in a previous Fortnightly Report: - any material recommendations made by the MSSR Working Group: